kshutkin/slimlib/store/README.md

 ### Automatic Memory Management

-Computeds use WeakRef internally for dependency tracking.
-When a computed is no longer referenced anywhere in your code, it becomes eligible for garbage collection.
-Dead references are cleaned up lazily during dependency notification.
-No manual disposal is needed for computeds (effects still require explicit disposal via the returned function).
+Computeds use a **liveness tracking** system for automatic memory management.
+When a computed has no live consumers (effects or other live computeds depending on it), it becomes "non-live" and removes itself from its source dependencies.
+This allows it to be garbage collected when no external references exist.

+Key points:

+- **No manual disposal needed for computeds** - they clean up automatically when unreferenced
+- **Effects still require explicit disposal** via the returned function or scope cleanup
+- **Push/pull hybrid** - live computeds receive push notifications, non-live computeds poll on read

 ## Migration from v1.x